Inclusive Learning

 To ensure comprehensive support for students with additional needs we work collaboratively with internal and external support structures including:

-• Autism SA
+- Autism SA Practitioners

-• Third Party Providers.
+- Third Party Providers

 Middle School

 Our team provides extensive support during the transition to secondary school by collaborating with parents or guardians and primary schools, creating personalised transition plans.
-Additional transition support is offered through our Transition Class for learners with extensive needs.
-Students learn in a highly specialised environment to prepare them for engagement in mainstream secondary schooling.

 Senior School